mntushar/ReactVirtualGrid/README.md

          - "lowercase" → Converts text to lowercase.
 - **TemplateColumn**
     - Allows custom content (e.g., buttons, icons) inside a column.
+- **width**
+    - The width property defines how wide each column should be inside the VirtualGrid.
+The grid component uses this value to calculate and render column widths.
+    - If a percentage is provided (e.g., width="20%"), the column's width is calculated relative to the total width of the grid.
+    - If a numeric value is used (e.g., width={80}), the column width is set to a fixed number of pixels.

 ### How It Works?